NervanaSystems/ngraph/README.md

 works only with Ubuntu 16.04 or greater and Intel® Xeon® CPUs.
 CPUs without Intel® Advanced Vector Extensions 512 (Intel® AVX-512) will not run these packages; the alternative if you do not have this CPU is to build from source.
+Wider support for other CPUS will be offered starting in early 2019, and later with our Gold release.

 Frameworks using nGraph Compiler stack to execute workloads have shown [**up to 45X**](https://ai.intel.com/ngraph-compiler-stack-beta-release/)